jsdealy/latin/miscellae/guideToLatinConversation.md

 to think j to believe.

-Resipio, resipui, resi-
-p6re and resipiscere, to
+Resipio, resipui, resip6re and resipiscere, to feel.
-feel.

-Respicio, respexi, res-
-pectum, respicSre, to
-look at.
+Respicio, respexi, respectum, respicSre, to look at.

 Respondeo, respond!,
 responsum, respondere,
 to answer.

-Respuo, respui, res-
-puSre, to reject, to repel.
+Respuo, respui, respuSre, to reject, to repel.

-Retundo, rettidi, retii-
-sum and retunsura, re-
-tundgre, to blunt, to re-
+Retundo, rettidi, retiisum and retunsura, retundgre, to blunt, to repulse.
-pulse.

-Rideo, risi, risum, ri-
+Rideo, risi, risum, ridere, to laugh.
-dere, to laugh.

 Rigeo, rigui, rigere
 and rigescere, to freeze.

-Rodo, rosi, rosum, ro-
+Rodo, rosi, rosum, rod6re, to gnaw.
-d6re, to gnaw.

-Rumpo, rupi, rup-
-tum, rumpere, to break,
+Rumpo, rupi, ruptum, rumpere, to break, to separate.
-to separate.

 Ruo, rui, ruitum and